Letarged/backupDIP/README.md

 cd backupDIP
 sudo ./setup.py install
 ```
-It will take several minutes (5-10mins).Before starting the installation, there are several dependencies that need to be satisfied.
+It will take few minutes (5-10mins).
+Before starting the installation, there are several dependencies that need to be satisfied.
 Some of these dependencies are not covered by the installation process.
 If any dependencies are missing, please refer to the following table for guidance on how to resolve the issue:
 |              Tool / Library  |How to solve if missing                          |
 |----------------|-------------------------------|
 |git|`sudo apt install git -y`            |